 Biochar has an incredible surface area and it is extremely porous, this becomes a home for microorganisms and acts like a sponge in the soil, sucking up nutrients and water and storing them for the long term.
 Biochar prevents these nutrients from being washed away and results in better water retention in soils and a continuous decline in fertilizer requirements.

 Charcoal’s extremely porous nature is what makes it an excellent filter and deodorizer as it readily absorbs these odor causing chemicals.
-At Dragon Mountain farm, Biochar is used in the goat shed to absorb manure and ammonia and it really works.
+At Dragon Mountain farm, Biochar was used in the goat shed to absorb manure and ammonia and it really works.
 Charcoal can also be included in livestock feed and is shown to improve animal health while distributing biochar throughout the pasture.

 This is a great video about making Biochar!